quirinobrizi/scriba/README.md

  * @ApiPath, allows to define the path this API will respond to requests
  * @ApiProduces, allows to define the media type provided as output by the API
  * @ApiResponse, allows to define the API response type, its numerical response code and a message for documentation purposes
+ * @ApiResponses, allows to define all responses the an API can return.
+Accepts an array of @ApiResponse
  * @ApiVerb, allows to define the verb the API respond.

  A JSON describing the analysed APIs is provided as output.